alyu201/Reactalk/README.md

 5. Reactalk is now installed as an extension locally and a new extension will appear in the sidebar of VSCode.
 If the displayed extension does not show up, have a look at the secondary sidebar or the toggle panel.

   ![image](https://user-images.githubusercontent.com/68038316/196588780-c5cd2ae5-008f-4429-996d-90d1051bd0d7.png)

+6. To use Reactalk, refer to the [How to use Reactalk](#how-to-use-reactalk) section below for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>